e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**The report, not an exception.** `trim!` returns a structured `TrimReport`: the `converged` flag — the service's own box test at the returned point, never a backend's opinion — solution NamedTuple (guess-shaped — warm-startable), final residuals with tolerances (the very numbers the verdict is read off), the backend's returned status together with its iteration/evaluation counts (diagnostic throughout: informative about *how* the solve went, decisive about nothing), saturated-bounds list, and the commit's fired events (component paths and event names, empty when boundary zero ran quiet — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions); a non-empty set also raises `TrimCommitEvents`, [Appendix C](#appendix-c-the-diagnostic-kind-set): the committed stores then sit at the post-handler point, not the reported solution, and a `capture`-defaulted `linearize` ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)) reads that point).
+**The report, not an exception.** `trim!` returns a structured `TrimReport`: the `converged` flag — the service's own box test at the returned point, never a backend's opinion — solution NamedTuple (guess-shaped — warm-startable), the **solved-point residuals** with their tolerances (the very numbers the verdict is read off, gathered at the backend's returned point), the **committed-state residuals** (the same residuals re-gathered from the boundary-zero world after the commit — nearly free, since that boundary's sweep has already run and the residuals' declared reads need only gather from it: the numbers describing the state the simulation is actually *in*, which is the point a `capture`-defaulted `linearize` reads), the backend's returned status together with its iteration/evaluation counts (diagnostic throughout: informative about *how* the solve went, decisive about nothing), saturated-bounds list, and the commit's fired events (component paths and event names, empty when boundary zero ran quiet — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions); a non-empty set also raises `TrimCommitEvents`, [Appendix C](#appendix-c-the-diagnostic-kind-set): the committed stores then sit at the post-handler point, not the reported solution, and a `capture`-defaulted `linearize` ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)) reads that point).
+The two residual sets are what make the moved point auditable: a converged solve whose *committed-state* residuals violate the box test raises `TrimCommitResiduals` ([Appendix C](#appendix-c-the-diagnostic-kind-set)), naming the offending residuals with their committed values and tolerances — the move (`project`, or a commit-fired handler, [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) surfaced rather than left silent.
+The verdict itself is not re-litigated: it gated the commit, at the solved point, and row 150's numbers stand as reported.
 Non-convergence never throws — it is an expected *outcome* (envelope-sweep data: hitting the infeasible edge is information), per [§13](#13-error-discipline)'s exceptions-are-broken-machinery line; a malformed problem is a `BuildError`-class failure at setup (`TrimProblemInvalid`,